A3server/HyggeApp/README.md

 ## Getting Started

-First of all, if you want to test this on your computer, you need to have an editor and [Flutter SDK](https://flutter.dev/docs/get-started/install/) installed.
+If you want to test this on your computer, you need to have an editor and [Flutter SDK](https://flutter.dev/docs/get-started/install/) installed.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+When you have your environment set up to get the dependencies needed just run on the terminal:

 - flutter
   ```sh